 For many generations, gefilte fish is served in Jewish families every week as the first course in honor of Shabbos and holidays.
-One of many reasons to eat fish on sabbath is because the gematria (a Kabbalistic method of computing the numerical value of words) of דג, fish in Hebrew, is seven, thus the seventh day, Shabbat.
+One of many reasons to eat fish on the sabbath is because the gematria (a Kabbalistic method of computing the numerical value of words) of דג, fish in Hebrew, is seven, thus the seventh day, Shabbat.
 Also, since the fish is generally served cold, it lends itself perfectly to the day of rest where no cooking or reheating is allowed.

 You might know this cheesy joke your favorite uncle tells every Shabbos: “How do we know that gefilte fish is a Jewish dish?”
 And everybody to reply: “Because the fish wears a kapl.”
 And you to explain to your brother’s gentile girlfriend: “The kapl in this instance is the slice of carrot every fish patty wears, just like a pious Jew wears a yarmulka, which in Yiddish translates as kapl.“

 Frank Gehry’s Fishy Inspiration

 When gefilte fish is served, guests at a Shabbos table are also often tempted to make a talking point out of the relation between gefilte fish and star architect Frank Gehry, née Goldberg—yes, he changed his name because of anti-Semitism.